-The Northern Ireland conflicts involved multiple interacting elements, and it has been argued these elements should be modelled as a complex social ecology or system, incorporating positive and negative feedback between elements, rather than as a simple regression, in order to appropriately model the kind of ‘lock-in’ in rates of violence which emerge after initiating events.(Wright, 2006) Events and actions which have been included in a complex ‘systemogram’ modelling deaths through violence in Northern Ireland include the searching of vehicles and houses, deaths of civilians, the use of CS gas, the internment of republicans, the deaths of military personnel, and the number of bombs exploded in a given month, each of which is measureable and can be seen to have an influence on the likelihood of over events in later time periods.(Wright, 2006) A paper describing an agent-based model of processes and dynamics of civil war emphasises the punctuated equilibria – sudden increases in violence punctuating longer periods of relative calm – can be expected in such complex systems, and that it is important to consider the ways that agents involved in war adapt over time in their attitudes and behaviour.(Findley, 2008)
+It has been argued these elements should be modelled as a complex social ecology or system to appropriately model the kind of ‘lock-in’ in rates of violence which emerge after initiating events.(Wright, 2006) A paper describing an agent-based model of processes and dynamics of civil war emphasises the punctuated equilibria – sudden increases in violence punctuating longer periods of relative calm – can be expected in such complex systems, and that it is important to consider the ways that agents involved in war adapt over time in their attitudes and behaviour.(Findley, 2008)

 If, once initiated, the conflict was largely endogenously driven, this has important implications for how the various peace initiatives and processes which were attempted after 1972 should be interpreted in terms of their effectiveness.
-Paramilitary operations by the Irish Republican Army (IRA) officially ended on 31 August 1994; six weeks later, on 13 October 1994, a cessation of violence was announced by Loyalist forces, leading to a situation described in 1995 as a ‘cold peace’.(Boyle & Hadden, 1995; O’Leary, 1995) Though there was then a resumption of IRA violence on 9 February 1996, marked by the bombing of Canary Wharf in London, (Kyle, 1996) if the fundamental logic of the process implied by the model is accurate, it may be more effective to think of such official ceasefire announcements as following, rather than leading, a more general and long-term decline in the intensity of this process of conflict.
 Up to seven prior attempts at bringing peace to Northern Ireland were made between 1969 and the Belfast Agreement of 1998, including the Sunningdale Agreement of 1973.
 It has been argued that what made the Belfast successful was the presence of key individuals acting effectively as ‘brokers’ in the complex social networks which had to be negotiated at the time.(Goddard, 2012) However, if the underlying dynamics of the model are accurate, then both factors attributable to the failure of earlier initiatives and the success of the GFA may be greatly overstated.
 If the half-life of the conflict was 6.76 years and began in 1972, it follows that by 1994 the intensity of the conflict had diminished to around one-tenth of its initial level. (i.e. (1-k)(1994-1972)=0.105).
-Similarly, by the time of the Good Friday Agreement in 1996 the underlying conflict intensity had diminished to around 7% of its initial value (i.e. (1-k)(1998-1972)=0.069).
+Similarly, by the time of the Good Friday Agreement in 1998 the underlying conflict intensity had diminished to around 7% of its initial value (i.e. (1-k)(1998-1972)=0.069).
 Note that these intensity values apply to log10 mortality risks, so the actual level of decline of conflict intensity on deaths by the mid to late 1990s will have been even greater.